matrix-org/matrix-spec-proposals/specification/44_push_push_gw_api.rst

   This is a dictionary of the current number of unacknowledged communications for the recipient user.
 Counts whose value is zero are omitted. unread
-  The number of unread messages a user has accross all of the rooms they are a member of. missed_calls
+  The number of unread messages a user has across all of the rooms they are a member of. missed_calls
-  The number of unacknowledged missed calls a user has accross all rooms of which they are a member. device
+  The number of unacknowledged missed calls a user has across all rooms of which they are a member. device
   This is an array of devices that the notification should be sent to.